aleshaleksey/fansys23/05-skills.md

 ___
 #### Persuade

+Persuasion is an attempt to bring an entity to see things from your point of view, or willingly follow your suggested course of action.

 Unlike intimidate this does not act as a charm effect.
 Like intimidate it should not be used on PCs.
 Persuasion can range from a systematic encroachment onto an entity's system of values and world view over many days of work, to a desperate plea thrown out in a "communicate" action.
 It can be used in or out of combat.